-I had the opportunity to attend a casting workshop this past Monday night, and the casting director stated something so simple about how to do better videogame auditions, it made me wonder why I hadn’t shared this with you before.
+I had the opportunity to attend a union workshop recently, and the casting director stated something so simple about how to do better video game auditions, it made me wonder why I hadn’t shared this with you before.
 And I know it’s going to make a few of you (Graydon.
 Brian.
 Jennifer.) very, very happy.

 One comment I get a lot from technically-challenged friends and colleagues is how facile I am with technology.
 Believe me, there are tech dudes and dudettes out there that know a lot more about this stuff than I do, but I do know my way around a web property and my various devices.